OSGeo/OSGeoLive-doc/quickstart/grass_quickstart.rst

   :align: right

 Next we'll create a shaded relief map of the elevation layer we saw earlier.
-Start by selecting the elevation @PERMANENT map from before by clicking on its name.
+Start by verifying that the computational region is set match the raster map of interest, "`elevation`" in the PERMANENT mapset.
+To do this, make sure it is loaded into the layer list of the main Layer Manager window, right click on its name and select "Set computation region from selected map(s)".
 In the `Raster` menu select :menuselection:`Terrain analysis --> Shaded relief` (Terrain analysis is about half way down), and the module control dialog will appear.
 With the elevation map name selected as the input map click [Run].
 Now add the new